criyle/go-sandbox/README.md

 ## Packages

 - config: defines arch & language specified trace condition for ptrace runner from UOJ
-- deamon: creates pre-forked container to run programs inside
+- daemon: creates pre-forked container to run programs inside
 - runner: interface to run program
   - ptrace: wrapper to call forkexec and ptracer
     - filehandler: an implementation of UOJ file set